thomasplooijer/WS2812-AVR-Library/README.md

 Ledstrip security:
 1000uF 6,3V capacitor or higher across + and - terminals of ledstrip to prevent pixel damage.
 300 to 500 Ohm resistor between microcontro. datapin and ledstrip data pin to prevent voltage spikes that damage first pixel.

-Add the fillowing existing files to your code:
+Add the following existing files to your code.
+You dont need the rest of the files other than these:
   avr_compiler.h
   clock.c   for generating higher clock rate
   stream.c